-Receptor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ 10 Phys resou sical cultural urces In cases of where there are minority communities speaking a different language in the area or working on site, notices are printed in the common local language.
-Provide the proper GRM for handling complaints In case of accidental discovery stop all works and contact the responsible authority within 24 hours; Provide training to the construction crew on the mode of conduct in case of accidental findings PMT No additional costs 11 Com kers x/Workforce- munity ractions Prepare, adopt and implement a project and workers Grievance Redress Mechanism (GRM).
-Develop work procedures, defining a Code of Appropriate Conduct for all workers, including acceptable behavior with respect to community interactions and train workers is on its content.
+Recept or Mitigation Measures Supervision Total estimated Cost in US\$ In cases of where there are minority communities speaking a different language in the area or working on site, notices are printed in the common local language.
+Provide the proper GRM for handling complaints Ensure anonymous GRM channels are in place to deal with the potential SEA/SH grievances and report case through the GRM as appropriate, Follow a survivor centric approach by keeping survivor information confidential and anonymous.
+PMT 10 Physical cultural resources In case of accidental discovery stop all works and contact the responsible authority within 24 hours; Provide training to the construction crew on the mode of conduct in case of accidental findings PMT No additional costs 11 Workers Influx/Workforce- Community Interactions Prepare, adopt and implement a project and workers Grievance Redress Mechanism (GRM).
+Develop work procedures, defining a Code of Appropriate Conduct for all workers, including acceptable behavior with respect to community interactions and train workers provided in its content.
 Ensure the provision of information regarding Worker Code of Conduct in local language.
 Contractor to avoid hiring "at the gate" to discourage spontaneous influx of job seekers Train all workers on GBV risks and related sanctions.
-Ensure that management and security staff are adequately trained to identify and eradicate all forms pertaining to GBV and gender-based discrimination. if Introduction of strict sanctions (i.e. dismissal) for workers involved in any form of abuse, inappropriate behavior or GBV if Considering ways to minimize entry/exit to site or the workplace, and limiting contact between workers and the community/general public Contractor PMT No additional costs
+Ensure that management and security staff are adequately trained to identify and eradicate all forms pertaining to GBV and gender-based discrimination.
+Introduction of strict sanctions (i.e. dismissal) for workers involved in any form of abuse, inappropriate behavior or GBV Contractor PMT No additional costs

-Recepte or Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ • Implementing a communication strategy with the community, community leaders and local government in relation to COVID-19 issues on the site. l Total co Total cost US\$ (construction phase)
+Receptor Mitigation Measures Responsibility Supervision Total estimated Cost in US\$ Considering ways to minimize entry/exit to site or the workplace, and limiting contact between workers and the community/general public Implementing a communication strategy with the community, community leaders and local government in relation to COVID-19 issues on the site to be prepared by the Contractor.
+The communication strategy should include consultations with vulnerable groups and women, with the provision of the safe environment and a translator Total cost 10,000 US \$